-One of Zotero's most convenient features is its ability to find bibliographic information on the web pages you visit.
-For example, when you are looking at the record for a book in an online library catalog, Zotero's save button will often change to the icon of a book (circled in red):
+If you have the Zotero Connector extension installed in your browser, Zotero will automatically find bibliographic information on the web pages you visit.
+For example, if you are looking at the record for a journal article on a publisher's web site, Zotero's save button will change to the icon of a Journal Article (circled in red):

-Whether or not Zotero can recognize bibliographic information on a web page depends on the web page.
+The quality of the data Zotero imports is determined by the information supplied on the web page.
 Some websites provide very high quality data using a standard way to provide Zotero with data (via embedded metadata).
 Other websites provide only limited metadata (e.g,. only the title of a blog post) or no metadata at all.
 For many sites, Zotero has website-specific translators to obtain the best quality metadata.
-Zotero works with most library catalogs, several popular websites such as Amazon.com and NYTimes.com, and many (gated) databases and websites of scientific publishers.
-Just look for icons in the toolbar or address bar of your browser (for more information, see our compatible websites list).
+Zotero works with most library catalogs, several popular websites such as Amazon.com and NYTimes.com, and many (gated) databases and websites of scientific publishers (for more information, see our compatible websites list).
 By default, translator updates are automatically installed, independent of Zotero updates.
 Metadata for the same item may vary in quality across sites providing it.
 For example, importing an item from the publisher website will generally yield much better data than importing from Google Scholar.

 You can quickly add items to your library if you already know their ISBN, Digital Object Identifier (DOI), or PubMed ID.
-To add an item via one of these identifiers, click the “Add Item by Identifier” button () at the top of the center column of the Zotero pane, type or paste in the identifier and press Enter/Return.
+To add an item via one of these identifiers, click the “Add Item by Identifier” button () at the top of the center column of the Zotero pane, type or paste in the identifier, and press Enter/Return.
 To enter multiple identifiers at one time, type the first identifier, then press Shift+Enter/Return, then type the remaining identifiers (one on each line).
 Once you've typed all the identifiers, press Shift+Enter/Return to import all the items at once.
 You can also paste a list of multiple identifiers (each on a separate line), then press Shift+Enter/Return to finish.

 With Zotero, you can create an item from any webpage by clicking the save button in the browser toolbar.
 If the page isn't recognized by a translator, you'll see the gray webpage icon.
 If the page does have a recognized translator, you can force Zotero to save a Web Page item instead by right-clicking (click-and-hold in Safari) on the Zotero save button and choosing “Save to Zotero (Web Page with/without Snapshot)”

 If “Automatically take snapshots when creating items from web pages” is enabled in the General tab of the Zotero preferences, a copy (or snapshot) of the webpage will be saved to your computer and added as a child item.
 You can also save a snapshot with this setting disabled by right-clicking (click-and-hold in Safari) on the Zotero save button and choosing the relvant option.
 To view the saved copy, double-click the item or the snapshot in Zotero.

-Older versions of Zotero supported annotating webpages and you may still see references to that in forum thread or outdated documentation.
+Older versions of Zotero supported annotating webpages and you may still see references to that in a forum thread.
 Unfortunately, webpage annotations are not currently supported.

 You might want to migrate to Zotero but already have an extensive library stored in other reference management software (e.g., Endnote, Reference Manager, Citavi, RefWorks, Mendeley, Papers).
 To import such libraries into Zotero, start by exporting the bibliographic data from your other software program.
-Then, in Zotero, click the gear icon () and select “Import…”.
-Browse to your file, select it, and click the “Open” button.
+Then, in Zotero, choose the “Import…” option from the File menu.
+Browse to your exported file, select it, and click the “Open” button.
 This should import the exported items into your Zotero library in a date-stamped collection.

 For detailed instructions on how to make the switch from Endnote to Zotero, see Importing Records From EndNote.